 # Source: Roy Morgan Risk Monitor 2020

 Information is of a general nature only.
-You should consider the relevant Product Disclosure Statement (PDS) available in branch or online and whether or not the insurance is appropriate for you before deciding whether to acquire the insurance.
+You should consider the relevant Product Disclosure Statement (PDS) available online and whether or not the insurance is appropriate for you before deciding whether to acquire the insurance.
 Policy conditions, limitations and exclusions apply.